 4. Bates Motel

 1960 Hitchcock horror Psycho showed how disturbed Norman Bates was, thanks to emotional scars left by his mother Norma.
 This show, starring the brilliant Vera Farmiga as Norma and Freddie Highmore as Norman, charts their murderous journey to ownership of the motel.
-It’s now entering its fourth season.
+It’s now entering its fifth season.

 5. Buffy The Vampire Slayer

 Yep, Buffy was a film first.
 The movie is now considered non-canon, thanks to writer Joss Whedon’s claim that “it’s a start, but it’s not quite the girl.”
 He later created the series to better fit his vision.
 It ran for seven seasons with Sarah Michelle Gellar – she made Cruel Intentions after the first season started – in the starring role.
 Among fantasy shows it’s among the most loved by fans.
-Let’s hope Gellar can do the same with Cruel Intentions.